Zack-Quintana/Zack-Quintana/README.md

 Hi!
-My name's Zachary, and I'm a Data Scientist interested in Neuroscience, Quantum Computing, Cyber Security and Astronautics.
+My name's Zachary, and I'm a Data Scientist interested in anything tech, from Genetic Engineering to Neuroscience, Quantum Computing, Cyber Security and Astronautics.

-I am skilled in Python, SQL, Machine Learning / Predictive Modeling, Data Visualization, Cloud Hosting and API's.

 LinkedIn: https://www.linkedin.com/in/zackquintana